KieronHolmes/UoEo-SSDCS-API/README.md

 **From the Swagger User Interface**

-Scroll to the relevant section under GDPR, then click "Try it out" on the right corner Click execute to return all data held on the logged on user.
+Scroll to the relevant section under GDPR, then click "Try it out" on the right corner.
+Click execute to return all data held on the logged on user.

 **From the Command Line Interface**